Explore Careers - Job Market Report

 What percentage of people in this occupation are self-employed?

-The Labour Force Survey also gives us some information about self-employment.
 This occupation (Oil and Gas Well Drillers, Servicers, Testers and Related Workers) is part of a larger group called Underground Miners, Oil and Gas Drillers and Related Workers (NOC 823).
-According to the Labour Force Survey (2009), 25% of workers in this group were self-employed, while the average for all occupations was 16%.
+According to the Labour Force Survey (2012), 22% of workers in this group were self-employed, while the average for all occupations was 15%.

 What percentage of people in this occupation are members of a union?

 This occupation (Oil and Gas Well Drillers, Servicers, Testers and Related Workers) is part of a larger group called Underground Miners, Oil and Gas Drillers and Related Workers (NOC 823).
-According to the Labour Force Survey (2009), the unionization rate for this group was 40%, while the unionization rate for all occupations was 31%.
+According to the Labour Force Survey (2012), the unionization rate for this group was 32%, which is equal to the unionization rate for all occupations.